Updated: November 2016

 The Good Stuff

 This is my new favorite line, which we just started carrying in our online store.
-Babo’s lotions are light, smell delicious (but not cloying), and contain none of the bad stuff discussed above.
+Baby’s line of natural baby lotion are light, smell delicious (but not cloying), and contain none of the bad stuff discussed above.
 Babo Botanicals products are produced on a certified organic farm in upstate New York, and their lotions contain natural skin softeners like calendula and meadowsweet.
 An 8-ounce bottle of lotion–which comes in two natural fragrances–sells for $15.50.

 This all-natural, organic baby lotion has gotten rave reviews from our readers and customers.
 Even the bottle is free of BPA and phthalates so these chemicals will not leach into the product.
 Lafes lotion contains nothing remotely questionable, and costs just $11 for a 6-ounce bottle.
 Skin softening ingredients include aloe vera, coconut oil, and hemp seed oil.

 I love that Poofy’s lotions are made to order, which means they don’t need to use hardcore preservatives (although they still have a generous one-year shelf life).
-This fragrance-free lotion also has some interesting ingredients, including kimchi seaweed and apricot kernel oil.
+This fragrance-free natural baby lotion also has some cool ingredients, including kimchi seaweed and apricot kernel oil.

 Some Beautycounter products contain a ton of ingredients, not all of which are natural (although all of which seem to be safe)–this balm is an exception.
 It contains a short list of ingredients–mostly organic–such as sunflower seed oil, beeswax, and shea butter.
 It’s also garnered major praise from users!

-EMAB’s Baby Lotion smells super yummy (a combo of vanilla and sweet orange oil lend the lovely scent).
+EMAB’s natural baby lotion smells super yummy (a combo of vanilla and sweet orange oil lend the lovely scent).
 Shea butter again makes an appearance here, along with olive oil, aloe, and calendula.
 Other good stuff about this Good Stuff: like the other lotions listed here, it scores a 0 on Skin Deep, all the ingredients are organic, and a 4-ounce bottle costs around 10 bucks.

-Pleni sent us a sample for review.
+Pleni sent us a sample of their natural baby lotion for review.
 This is a balm rather than a lotion or cream, but is nice for kiddos with very dry skin.
 It contains mostly organic ingredients.

 The Bad Stuff